codesections-personal/codesections/content/blog/weaving-raku/index.md

 <aside>

 In case you're not familiar with it, the term "tangling" comes from the [literate programming](https://en.wikipedia.org/wiki/Literate_programming) movement.
-In literate programming, you write a single file containing **both** source code and extensive, narative documentation and then process that file in two ways: you *weave* the file into documentation designed for human consumption and you *tangle* the file into code designed to be executed.
+In literate programming, you write a single file containing **both** source code and extensive, narrative documentation and then process that file in two ways: you *weave* the file into documentation designed for human consumption and you *tangle* the file into code designed to be executed.
 The idea is that you can use this technique to write a program the way you'd write an essay (or a blog post): explain your thoughts as you go, and carry the reader along your thought process.</aside>

 Inverse inspiration
 --------------------